 Here is an example of the same website, this time delivered by the CDN:

 Singapore, SG - With a CDN (6 hops)

-With KeyCDN, you have the option to choose either between a pull or push zone.
-It is dependant upon your requirements which will determine what type of zone you will need, however in most cases a pull zone is the desired choice.
+With KeyCDN, you have the option to choose either between a Pull or Push Zone.
+It is dependent upon your requirements which will determine what type of Zone you will need, however in most cases a Pull Zone is the desired choice.

-A pull zone is the most common method to use as many website owners already have an existing web host that is storing all of their files.
-As is shown by the pull zone image, the content gets pulled automatically from the origin server to the PoPs and gets delivered to the visitor via the edge servers.
-In order to use a pull zone with KeyCDN, you can simply enter your FQDN (fully qualified domain name) into the origin URL section of your zone and the CDN will automatically pull the content.
+A Pull Zone is the most common method to use as many website owners already have an existing web host that is storing all of their files.
+As is shown by the Pull Zone image, the content gets pulled automatically from the origin server to the POPs and gets delivered to the visitor via the edge servers.
+In order to use a Pull Zone with KeyCDN, you can simply enter your FQDN (fully qualified domain name) into the Origin URL setting of your Zone and the CDN will automatically pull the content.

 For a full guide on how to setup a CDN, read our Complete CDN migration article.

 Not all CDNs are created equal